We have had a new intake of bowlers - including young families - this season; please let us know if you'd like to join us!

 Barham Bowls Club was founded in 1930 and caters for bowls players of all ages and abilities (including beginners).
 We have qualified coaches who are dedicated to teaching new bowlers all aspects of the game and helping to improve the skills of the more experienced players.

 New members of any ability are always welcome.
-We hold a number of taster and open evenings for those who may be interested in giving bowls a try (these events are shown in the Outdoor Bowls Calendar 2018, below).
+We hold a number of taster and open days for those who may be interested in giving bowls a try - due to COVID-19 we aren't able to coach new members at present, but if you've got your own woods or are already a bowler, you're very welcome to join this year and make use of the green while observing the latest government advice.

 Indoor Short Mat Bowls

 Barham Bowls Club has always been an outdoor club, with a green and clubhouse right next to the Village Hall.
 However, a recently introduced activity for the bowls club and Barham is short mat bowls.
 This takes place in the Village Hall on Mondays at 19:00 and on Wednesdays at 14:00 (see dates below - generally through autumn to spring).
 No experience of playing bowls is necessary and bowlers and non-bowlers are welcome to come along and try the game of short mat bowls.

 The Short Mat Bowls game was first played in Wales by two South Africans who came to work in the area.
 They had played bowls outdoors in South Africa and, perhaps due to the poor climate and the long close season in this country, they began to play a simulation of the outdoor game on a strip of carpet in a church hall.
 Some time later, they moved to Northern Ireland and took the new game with them.
 Rules and conditions of play were drawn up and the game soon became well established in the Province.
 It was introduced into England by Irish